 Social networking micro-blog site Twitter is the platform for start-up Twitter Partners to market twitterising services to businesses and celebrities.

 NetApp is setting itself up as the natural storage partner for VMware server virtualisation, provisioning virtual desktops faster, associating its 50 per cent storage savings guarantee with VMware's 50 per cent server savings guarantee.
+The firm is putting its money where its mouth is by offering $1m of its kit and services to an Australian company wanting to validate its storage guarantee.

 Like the breadcrumbs in Hansel and Gretel, mobile phones leave a trail wherever they go.
 Practically everybody can be tracked via this trail, and the beauty of it all is, we're effectively tracking ourselves.